 10.15am till lunch on the First Saturday of each month (weather permitting).

-The latest news about the site with photos can be found in our Nature Notes
+The latest news about the site with photos can be found on our Nature Notes page

 - You can read a Review of our Fifth Year (2019-20) Here

 - To find out which plants, trees and creatures are on the site, you can view or download

 – a record of butterflies and moths here